viniciusfernandes/notification-system/README.md

 * This solution was designed to connect with a MongoDB running in a aparted container, but as we were getting authentication issues we decided to change the database strategy to run a custom database, how you can see in `AdvertisementHashTableRepository.java` file.
 This database strategy be switched changing the property `database.strategy` in the `application.yml`.

+## Getting Help
+Are you having trouble on running this application?
+Send an email to viniciussf@hotmail.com and we will reply to you as soon as we can